 While you are a member of the Fund we may use your personal information to provide you with information about products and services (including those of third parties) which we consider may be of interest to you.
 This applies even if you are listed on the Do Not Call Register.

 You may opt out of receiving information from third parties through us at any time by contacting us.
-You may not opt out of receiving information from us while a member of the Fund because laws require us to send you certain information.
+You may not opt out of receiving all information from us while a member of the Fund because laws require us to send you certain information.

 11. Questions and Complaints